 08 of 10

-Most every knitter can use a stitch dictionary and this set of cards is a great choice because you can pick a stitch pattern to work from and then just carry that one card around instead of a whole book to work from.
+Almost every knitter can use a stitch dictionary.
+This set of cards is a great choice because you can pick a stitch pattern to work from and then just carry that one card around instead of a whole book.
 It's great for people who like to knit on the go.Continue to 9 of 10 below.

 09 of 10

-Another great box of stitch patterns is Chronicle's Lace Knitting to Go, which includes 25 cards with lace knitting patterns that you can use as the basis for your own lacy knitting projects.
+Another great box of stitch patterns is Chronicle's Lace Knitting to Go.
+It includes 25 cards with lace knitting patterns that can be the basis for your own lacy knitting projects.
 The cards include written instructions and charts, so they're great practice for knitters who aren't that comfortable with chart reading.

 10 of 10

 If all else fails, no knitter will turn down a gift certificate to their favorite yarn shop.
-If the knitter you're shopping for lives nearby, you could also sign the two of you up to take a class together and buy her or his supplies.
+If the knitter you're shopping for lives nearby, you could also sign the two of you up to take a class together and buy the supplies.
 If you're still not sure what to buy, a gift card to a craft store is always a good option.